-In February 2019, we acquired the Grota do Cirilo Royalty, a 1.0% NSR royalty on the Grota do Cirilo project.
+In February 2019, we acquired the Grota do Cirilo royalty in Brazil, a 1.0% NSR royalty on the Grota do Cirilo project.
 If Sigma Lithium Corporation ("Sigma") beneficiates spodumene concentrate into value-added or beneficiated products (such as lithium hydroxide) and sells the value-added or beneficiated products, the royalty is assessed on the basis of spodumene concentrate pricing.
 This royalty is contractual and does not represent an interest in land.

-The Grota do Cirilo project is owned and operated by Sigma Mineração S.A. ("Sigma Brazil"), a wholly- owned subsidiary of Sigma, an issuer listed on the Nasdaq and the TSX Venture Exchange (the "TSXV") under the symbol "SGML".
-The Grota do Cirilo project consists of 27 mineral rights, spread over 191 square kilometers located in the municipalities of Araçuai and Itinga, State of Minas Gerais, Brazil.
-Sigma is currently focusing on advancing five of the nine former operating lithium mines for its primary phases - Xuxa (Phase 1), Barreiro (Phase 2), Nezinho do Chicao, Murial and Lavra do Meio.
+The Grota do Cirilo project is owned and operated by Sigma Mineração S.A. ("Sigma Brazil"), a wholly-owned subsidiary of Sigma.
+Sigma is listed on the Nasdaq and the TSX Venture Exchange under the symbol "SGML".
+The Grota do Cirilo project consists of 27 mineral rights, spread over 191 square kilometers located in the municipalities of Araçuai and Itinga, in the State of Minas Gerais, Brazil.
+Sigma is currently focusing on advancing five of the nine lithium projects for its primary phases - Xuxa (Phase 1), Barreiro (Phase 2), Nezinho do Chicao, Murial and Lavra do Meio.